 Another relic I have from life before marriage is a relatively large number of domain names.
 I already reduced the number a little last year by transferring a few domain names to a friend.
 He kept only one out of the five domains I had kept on his behalf.
 Out my remaining domains I have taken roughly half and put them up for auction on GoDaddy.
 For those domains that I still plan to keep I intend to put a bigger effort into actually using them and creating websites.
 PriceAP is my first focus.

 I will make a separate post for the other domains I own and whether I intend to sell them or eventually use them.
 Rather than make a separate post I will just list the ones that are currently for sale:

 I do not know whether any of these will actually sell.
-Some of them I will let expire if they get no bids.
-Once expired I will update the list accordingly.
 I was also going to list the various other domains I own but I will instead share those websites whenever I actually do something with them.